REPRESENTATIVE OF OVERSEAS BUSINESS – SOLE REPRESENTATIVE

 That he intends to work full time for the parent company and does not intend to take any other employment

 That he is applying to be the Sole Representative in the UK of an overseas employer who intends to establish and operate a registered branch or wholly-owned subsidiary of that overseas business in the UK and that branch or subsidiary will operate in the same type of business activity as the overseas business

 That he is not the majority shareholder of the parent company

-That he is a senior employee of the overseas company have full authority to take operational decisions on behalf of the overseas business for the purpose of representing it in the UK.
+That he is a senior employee of the overseas company has full authority to take operational decisions on behalf of the overseas business for the purpose of representing it in the UK.

 That he will be able to maintain and accommodate and any dependants adequately without recourse to public funds

-That he meets the required standard in English language
+That he meets the required standard in the English language

-This category is for the Representatives for the overseas established media i.e. overseas newspaper, news agency or broadcasting organisation being posted on a long-term assignment as a representative of their employer.
+This category is for the Representatives for the overseas established media i.e. overseas newspaper, news agency, or broadcasting organization being posted on a long-term assignment as a representative of their employer.
 The Representative for overseas media needs to provide documentary evidence to establish: